-16 Treatment effect models
+17 Treatment effect models

 Up to now, all our linear models have been applied to two or more continuous random variables.
 We assume the random variables are multivariate normal and use this to motivate a linear model.
 This approach covers many real-life examples of linear regression.
 However, linear models have many other applications.
 One of the most popular is to quantify treatment effects in randomized and controlled experiments.
 One of the first applications was in agriculture, where different plots of lands were treated with different combinations of fertilizers to try to determine if they were effective.
-In fact the use of \(Y\) for the outcome in Statistics, is due to the mathematical theory being developed for crop yield as the outcome.
+In fact, the use of \(Y\) for the outcome in statistics is due to the mathematical theory being developed for crop yield as the outcome.

-Since, the same ideas have been applied in other areas, such as randomized trials developed to determine if drugs cure or prevent a diseases or if policies have an effect on social or educational outcomes.
+Since then, the same ideas have been applied in other areas, such as randomized trials developed to determine if drugs cure or prevent diseases or if policies have an effect on social or educational outcomes.
 In the latter example, we think of the policy intervention as a treatment and follow the same mathematical procedure.
 The analyses used in A/B testing, widely used today by internet companies, are based on treatment effects models.
-Furthermore, the use of these models has been extended to observational studies where analysts attempt to use linear models to estimate effects of interest while accounting for potential confounders.
-For example, to estimate the effect of a diet high on fruits and vegetables on blood pleasure, we would have to adjust for factors such as age, sex, and smoking status.

 A boxplot shows that the high fat diet mice are, on average, heavier.

-16.1 Comparing group means
+17.1 Comparing group means

 The sample averages for the two groups, high-fat and chow diets, are different:

-Denote with \(\mu_1\) and \(\sigma_1\) the weight average and standard deviation we would observe if the entire population of mice were on the high-fat diet.
-Define \(\mu_0\) and \(\sigma_0\) similarly for the chow diet.
-Define \(N_1\) and \(N_0\) as the sample sizes, let’s call them \(\bar{X}_1\) and \(\bar{X}_0\) as the sample averages, and \(s_1\) and \(s_0\) the sample standard deviations for the for the high-fat and chow diets, respectively.
-Because this is a random sample the central limit theorem tells us that the difference in averages \(bar{X}_1 - \bar{X}_0\) follows a normal distribution with expected value \(\mu_1-\mu_0\) and standard error \(\sqrt{\frac{s_1^2}{N_1} + \frac{s_0^2}{N_0}}\).
-If we define the null hypothesis as the high-fat diet having no effect, or \(\mu_1 - \mu_0 = 0\), the the following summary statistic
+Let \(\mu_1\) and \(\sigma_1\) represent the weight average and standard deviation, respectively, that we would observe if the entire population of mice were on the high-fat diet.
+Define \(\mu_0\) and \(\sigma_0\) similarly, but for the chow diet.
+Define \(N_1\) and \(N_0\) as the sample sizes, and \(\bar{X}_1\) and \(\bar{X}_0\) the sample averages, for the for the high-fat and chow diets, respectively.

 \[ t = \frac{\bar{X}_1 - \bar{X}_0}{\sqrt{\frac{s_1^2}{N_1} + \frac{s_0^2}{N_0}}} \]